 - once we have gained inner mastery of a problem, - it will come about naturally that the action we take will succeed.

-In danger all that counts is really - carrying out all that has to be done thoroughness - danger can have an important meaning as a protective measure.
-Thus
+In danger all that counts is really

-• going forward, in order not to perish through tarrying in the danger.
+- carrying out all that has to be done thoroughness and - going forward, in order not to perish through tarrying in the danger.